Table of Contents

 ‘Tis the season to gather and entertain!

-And though it’s fun to plan something involved, we like the last-minute parties just as much.
+And though planning something involved is fun, we like the last-minute parties just as much.
 The key is in the preparation!
-That’s why for this latest Friends Who Fete party, we threw a last-minute cocktail party and we’re sharing every last detail!
+That’s why we threw a last-minute cocktail party for this latest Friends Who Fete party, and we’re sharing every last detail!

-This time Meg of This Mess Is Ours and I drove up to Kate of Hola!
-JALAPEÑO!‘s house to throw a low-key but totally gorgeous party in her Central Coast home.
-We came armed with loads of food (of course!), lots of florals, and some liquor and got the party started.
-We store bought a lot of items to make prep go faster, got the invitees involved in the party itself, and even had quick but gorgeous florals.
+Meg of This Mess Is Ours, and I drove up to Kate of Hola!
+JALAPEÑO!‘s house to throw a low-key but totally gorgeous party in her Central California Coast home.
+We came armed with loads of food (of course!), lots of flowers, and some liquor and started the party.
+We store-bought many items to make prep go faster, got the invitees involved in the party itself, and even had quick but gorgeous florals.
 Here’s a look into it all:

 Yes, the idea of this party is that it’s very much last minute.
-As in, invite friends over and have them arrive a few hours laster.
-Even so, we wanted a stand out menu.
-The key is a menu based on store bought ingredients but each are customized for classy and serious flavor.
+As in, invite friends over and have them arrive a few hours later.
+Even so, we wanted a stand-out menu.
+The key is a menu based on store-bought ingredients, but each is customized for classy and serious flavor.
 Here’s the full menu:

 We’ve all had that classic holiday appetizer of cranberry brie bites, yes?
 Well, here we modernize it with just 5 minutes extra cooking time by adding in sage-scented pears, pomegranate seeds, and a hot honey garnish.

-If Habanero is just too hot (or you just want a few options), you’re going to also want to make these honey chipotle meatballs.
-We so adore the sauce, we could (and just might) put it on everything in sight!
+If Habanero is just too hot (or you want a few options), you will also want to make these honey chipotle meatballs.
+We so adore the sauce; we could (and just might) put it on everything in sight!

 Last Minute Cheese Plate

-It’s not a holiday party in our opinion until some peppermint gets involved.
-This super simple mocha cupcakes are topped with whipped cream and crushed peppermint for a nostalgic take on dessert.
+It’s not a holiday party, in our opinion, until some peppermint gets involved.
+This super simple mocha cupcake is topped with whipped cream and crushed peppermint for a nostalgic take on dessert.

-- Keep Your Pantry Well Stocked: We say this over and over becasue we mean it: the easiest way to entertain is to keep a well-stocked kitchen.
-We always have things that we like to snack on but can also double as items for a cheese platter (think quality olives, nuts, charcuterie, dried fruit, and cheeses) so we know at least one piece of the menu will be a cinch to put together.
+We say this over and over because we mean it: the easiest way to entertain is to keep a well-stocked kitchen.
+We always have things that we like to snack on but can also double as items for a cheese platter (think quality olives, nuts, charcuterie, dried fruit, and cheeses), so we know at least one piece of the menu will be a cinch to put together.

-- Use Storebought Ingredients: True, we pretty much never use prepared foods or processed snacks on this site and we’re not doing that here.
-Instead of opting for the pre-made quiche bites that have who knows what as ingredients, we buy things like pre-cooked squash and meatballs and amp them up with a few minutes of cooking.
+True, we rarely use prepared foods or processed snacks on this site, and we’re not doing that here.
+Instead of opting for the pre-made quiche bites with who knows what ingredients, we buy things like pre-cooked squash and meatballs and amp them up with a few minutes of cooking.

-- Make A Simple Floral Centerpiece: Florals and music make a party setting go from drab to gorgeous in seconds flat.
-But when you’re throwing a last-minute party it’s unrealistic to do some bespoke arrangement.
-Instead, we turned our florals into a table runner for a standout centerpiece that took minutes to put together.
+Florals and music make a party setting go from drab to gorgeous in seconds flat.
+But when you’re throwing a last-minute party, doing some bespoke arrangement is unrealistic.
+Instead, we turned our florals into table runners for a standout centerpiece that took minutes to put together.

-- Have A Conversation-Starting Drink: Okay, in addition to those florals and music, the other thing that makes a party special is a custom drink.
-We made this super simple twist on a Dark & Stormy because the classic is a crowdpleaser and this version is totally unexpected.
+Okay, in addition to those flowers and music, the other thing that makes a party special is a custom drink.
+We made this super simple twist on Dark & Stormy because the classic is a crowd-pleaser, and this version is totally unexpected.

-- Have Your Guests DIY: Finally, there’s no shame in having your guests do some of the work.
+Finally, there’s no shame in having your guests do some of the work.
 But instead of making it a potluck, we say have them make their own drinks.
-You can have a signature cocktail, or, if you have more time, mkae the Handcrafted Soda Bar below!
+You can have a signature cocktail, or, if you have more time, make the Handcrafted Soda Bar below!

-Just because you’re thowing a party the same day you invite everyone, doesn’t mean it can’t be special.
-One easy way to makt it interesting is to add in a handcrafted soda bar.
+Just because you’re throwing a party the same day you invite everyone doesn’t mean it can’t be special.
+Adding a handcrafted soda bar is an easy way to make it interesting.
 We stocked ours with all sorts of Torani syrups and then put ingredients out for guests to DIY handcrafted sodas.
 For all the details, check out this How To Make A Handcrafted Soda Bar For Your Next Party.

 Even though it’s a last-minute cocktail party, we didn’t skip florals for this party.
-Instead we made them more laidback by using the florals as a table runner-esque centerpiece.
-The one pictured here is made up of sugarbush flowers, seeded eucalyptus, and grevillea ivanhoe (all which are available at most major grocery stores this time of year FYI).
-If you want to give it a go, here are 5 Tips for Building A Perfect Holiday Floral Centerpiece.
+Instead, we made them more laidback by using the florals as a table runner centerpiece.
+The one pictured here comprises sugarbush flowers, seeded eucalyptus, and grevillea ivanhoe (all of which are available at most major grocery stores this time of year, FYI).

 Here are the items we turned to in order to make this party happen!